atabti/Machine-Learning-Portfolio/README.md

 More information about me: [LinkedIn](https://www.linkedin.com/in/amokranetabti/) :mag_right:

-If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at amokrane.tabti@gmail.com :rocket:
+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, send me an email at amokrane.tabti@gmail.com :rocket: